bruceravel/demeter/documentation/Athena/intro.rst

 After importing several data files, each is made into a *data group* and listed in the group list.
-The label and the check button next to it are the main controls for interacting with data in ATHENA.
+The label and the check button next to it are the main controls for interacting with data in :demeter:`athena`.

 Getting help
 ------------

-There is quite a bit of help built right into ATHENA.
-Typing Control-m or selecting :title:`Document` from the Help menu will display ATHENA's document in a web browser or in the built-in document viewer.
+There is quite a bit of help built right into :demeter:`athena`.
+Typing ``Control-m`` or selecting :title:`Document` from the Help menu will display :demeter:`athena`'s document in a web browser or in the built-in document viewer.
 The :title:`Document sections` submenu allows you to jump directly to a particular topic.
 Also, many parts of the program have a button which will take you directly to the part of the document that describes that part of the program.

 Folders and log files
 ---------------------

-On occasion, it is helpful to know something about how ATHENA writes information to disk during its operations.
+On occasion, it is helpful to know something about how :demeter:`athena` writes information to disk during its operations.

 **working folder**
-    Many of ATHENA's chores involve writing temporary files.
+    Many of :demeter:`athena`'s chores involve writing temporary files.
 Many file type plugins write temporary files after performing some transformation on the original data.
 GNUPLOT writes temporary files as part of its plot creation.
 These files are stored in the